ASU-EGR304-2025-F-207/ASU-EGR304-2025-F-207.github.io/docs/03-User-Needs-and Benchmarking.md

 19. The product should be able to easily be powered – L
 20. The product should be battery operated or plug into a power source – E
 21. The product should be affordable – L
-22. The product is too small – E
+22. The product could benefit from a larger overall size – E
-23. The product has low capacity – E
+23. The product has limited storage or holding capacity – E
 24. Good for bathroom use – L
 25. Good in pairs – L
 26. Good desk product – L
 27. The top doesn’t fit well together – E
 28. The trash can is flimsy – E
 29. Should not warp – E
-30. Small, flimsy and bendable – E
+30. Small, bendable construction reduces durability – E
 31. The product should be sleek – L
-32. The product should automatically do as many tasks as possible – L
+32. The product should automatically perform as many functions as possible – L
 33. The product’s opening should be wide – E
-34. The product should be priced as low as possible – L
+34. The product should be priced competitively low – L
 35. The product should have a long battery life – E
-36. The product should allow the user to correct basic mistakes – L
+36. The product should let users recover from simple mistakes – L
 37. The product should provide illumination – E
-38. The product’s sensors should be sensitive enough to properly detect what they are looking for – E
+38. The product’s sensors should accurately detect intended triggers – E
 39. The product’s sensors should work consistently – E
-40. The product should be power efficient – L
+40. The product should be energy efficient – L
-41. The product should last for as long as possible – L
+41. The product should remain functional over extended use – L
 42. The product should be able to ship without damage – E
-43. The product should be able to perform its functions reliably – E
+43. The product should reliably perform its intended functions – E
-44. The product should be sized properly for its function – L
+44. The product should be appropriately sized for its purpose – L
 45. The sensors for the product should function reliably – E
-46. The product should promptly respond to the user – L
+46. The product should respond quickly to user interaction – L
-47. The product should have its mechanisms work reliably – E
+47. The product’s internal mechanisms should operate dependably – E
-48. The product should not have flimsy components – L
+48. The product components should be solid and durable – L
-49. The product should have easily replaceable and cheap internals, if they need to be replaced at all – L
+49. The product should have low-cost, easily replaceable internal parts – L
 50. This product's function is complete – E
 51. Both battery and wired power – E
-52. Could be taller – L
+52. The product height could be increased for convenience – L
-53. Good for older customers – L
+53. Product design should accommodate older customers – L
 54. Not a complete necessity – L
 55. Function effectively – E
-56. Without air trapping – L
+56. Should avoid trapping air inside – L
 57. Pricey – E
-58. Is loud somewhere in the process – E
+58. Produces noticeable noise during operation – E
-59. Not charging – E
+59. Fails to charge properly – E
-60. Not sealing or opening all the way – E
+60. Lid does not fully open or seal – E
 61. Not an obvious fix – L
-62. Not working but halfway functional – E
+62. Product is partially functional but not fully working – E
-63. Product is small – E
+63. Product is compact in size – E
 64. Product has a motion sensor – E
-65. Sensor is too sensitive – E
+65. Sensor is overly sensitive – E
-66. Product should be able to hold more content – E
+66. Product should be able to hold a greater volume – E
 67. Installing new trash bags is tricky – E
-68. The product's lid works as intended – E
+68. The product's lid operates correctly – E
-69. Motion sensors are easy to use and have no problems – E
+69. Motion sensors are simple to use and function properly – E
-70. The product is small – E
+70. The product’s small dimensions limit its practicality – E
-71. The product does not receive power – E
+71. The product fails to receive electrical power – E
-72. The product is good enough to buy a second – L
+72. The product quality encourages repeat purchases – L
-73. The product’s hinge/servomotor does not work properly – E
+73. The product’s hinge or motor fails to move properly – E
-74. The product’s durability was way less than what’s anticipated – E
+74. The product’s durability is below expectations – E
-75. The product is not worth the price – L
+75. The product does not justify its price – L
-76. Flimsy build and plastic pieces – E
+76. Weak build quality with flexible plastic pieces – E
-77. Noise – E
+77. Excessive operational noise – E
-78. The product doesn’t open – E
+78. The lid fails to open – E
-79. Lid mechanisms should be smooth – L
+79. Lid should move smoothly without resistance – L
-80. Odor leaks when lid is open – E
+80. Odor escapes when lid is open – E
-81. Bags should be easily removed and replaced – E
+81. Bags should be simple to remove and replace – E
-82. The product should appear modern – L
+82. The product should have a modern and refined look – L
-83. The product should have a manual backup – E
+83. The product should include a manual override option – E
-84. The product should use convenient and cheap methods of powering itself – L
+84. The product should use affordable and accessible power options – L
-85. The product should reliably move through its full range of motion – E
+85. The product should smoothly complete its full motion range – E
-86. The product should be able to easily be repaired or have parts replaced – L
+86. The product should allow simple part replacement or repair – L
-87. The product should be easy to troubleshoot – L
+87. The product should be straightforward to troubleshoot – L
-88. The product should not require strong technical knowledge to use – L
+88. The product should not require technical expertise to operate – L
-89. The product should be made at a comfortable height – L
+89. The product should have an ergonomic height for use – L
-90. The product should be able to be hands-free – E
+90. The product should support hands-free operation – E
-91. The product should be safe from pets – L
+91. The product should be resistant to pet interference – L
-92. The product should be safe for animals or children that are around it – L
+92. The product should be safe for both animals and children nearby – L
-93. The product should have a way to bypass a malfunctioning sensor – L
+93. The product should provide a manual override for faulty sensors – L
-94. The product should be able to handle full or overfull capacity – L
+94. The product should operate reliably even when nearly full – L
-95. The product should work reliably for a long time – E
+95. The product should remain dependable over long-term use – E
-96. The product should be able to be conveniently repowered – L
+96. The product should allow for convenient recharging or repowering – L
-97. The product should be able to be fixed easily – L
+97. The product should be repairable without professional tools – L
-98. The product should be as cheap as possible – L
+98. The product should be as budget-friendly as possible – L
-99. The product should be tested and have common issues fixed before shipping – L
+99. The product should undergo testing to resolve issues before release – L
 100. The documentation for the product should be thorough – E

 ## Ranking
 ![304 User needs](https://github.com/user-attachments/assets/639c2708-4865-46d2-bf38-29d32449ab48)